 Search for complementary hauls in the short run tends to be more refined, and hence productive, the more precisely parties can forecast when trucks will come free.
-This, in turn, leads to better matches between trucks and hauls.
-For example, backhauls may begin sooner after "fronthauls" end, and trucks may arrive to be loaded closer to when shippers want them.
-Thus, a second drawback to giving drivers service responsibilities on a haul is that service interferes with search for the following haul; trucks' availability is more predictable following lowservice than high-service hauls.6
+This, in turn, leads to better matches between trucks and hauls: for example, backhauls begin closer to or sooner after "fronthauls" end and trucks arrive to be loaded closer to when shippers want them.
+Thus, a second drawback to giving drivers service responsibilities on a haul is that service interferes with search for the following haul; trucks' availability is more predictable following low service than high service hauls.